Julia47/reagent-project/README.md

 - Highcharts library for scatter chart
 - own gauge widget

-## DB
-DataScript was chosen for database.
-DataScript is one such in-memory datastore for the browser.
-You create a database on page load, put some data in it, track changes.
-It’s very light and fast.

 ## Run project
 To build this app
 1. run commands